 Are you wondering whether taking Jubilance is right for you?
-Or perhaps you want to know about the side-effects?
-Well, I took jubilance for 2 months, and here is my honest review of what happened.
+Or perhaps you want to know about the side effects?
+I took Jubilance for PMS for 2 months, and here is my honest review of what happened.

 Got PMS?
 I took Jubilance for two months and this is what happened